kit-data-manager/metadata-editor/README.md

 * lib/css/metadataeditor.style.basic.css
 * deps/jsonform/jsonform.js

 The Metadata Editor comes with a slightly adapted version of the JSON Form Library, currently based on version 2.2.5.
-In comparison to the official release, our custom version used the Ajv library for schema validation as this library supports more recent specification versions than JSV, which is the default library used by JSON Schema Form.
+In comparison to the official release, the custom version used the [Ajv JSON Schema Validator](https://ajv.js.org/) for schema validation as this library supports more recent specification versions than JSV, which is the default library used by JSON Schema Form.

 In addition, if you just want to render a single form for a given resource, you will need: